MinaProtocol/mina/nix/README.md

 nix develop mina#with-lsp -c $EDITOR .
 ```

-If you have your `$EDITOR` variable set correctly.
+if you have your `$EDITOR` variable set correctly.
 Otherwise, replace it with
 the editor you want to edit Mina with.

 This command will try to `dune build @check` in `src/app/cli`, in order to get